DiogoDeAndrade/CortexChronicles7/README.md

-# THE CORTEX CHRONICLES, CHAPTER 7 - TBD
+# THE CORTEX CHRONICLES, CHAPTER 7 - The Heist of Jax Riven

 Developed for the Game Creator's Club at Lusofona University.
 This month, the theme is Trains